Missing out on a decent tan to get ahead in life

 Finally, higher education is available across most of the globe.
 So if we observe the facts – when looking for a job you are no longer competing with your neighbours, but with anyone, from everywhere, who has motivation, experience or an education relevant to the field.

-Here at Holyrood Partnership, we’re all about PR and we know that graduates face all these problems in our industry and they need to do all they can to get ahead of the competition.
+Here at Holyrood PR, we’re all about PR and we know that graduates face all these problems in our industry and they need to do all they can to get ahead of the competition.

 So, what would we recommend to graduates facing up the realisation of job hunting?
 Perhaps, this year, skip your summer holidays and apply for a career changing internship.